nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 | Letters | Individual players | Lore/Epistolary/ |
 | Character files | Individual players | Characters folder |

-**The Pacing Rule:** Can't mark progress twice in a row.
+**The Spotlight Rule:** Can't write two Spotlight Letters in a row.
 Wait for someone else.

 **The Endgame Rule:** Fulfill Your Vow only when the track is full.
 Each player gets a final letter.